The Chêneau-Gensingen Brace® FAQ

 We are happy to guide you in your conversations with your insurer and to provide you with any necessary paperwork to file for brace reimbursement.

 It is always our goal to offer patients the absolute best in conservative management for scoliosis.
+Please feel free to call us with additional questions.

 For additional information about the newest Chêneau brace for scoliosis, read the following: